 What happens if I miss a dose?

-Call your doctor if you miss an appointment for your testosterone injection.
+Call your doctor for instructions if you miss an appointment for your Testosterone Enanthate.

 What happens if I overdose?